Tsapnidis-Andreas/Stock-analysis-with-python-and-SQL/README.md

 current ratio /quick ratio /gross profit margin/ asset turnover ratio/debt to equity<br>
 P/E ratio/growth rate<br>
 Saving all the relevant data in an .xlsx file<br>
-Storing the data in the database where they are easily accessible with SQL commands for<br> further analysis<br>
+Storing the data in the database where they are easily accessible with SQL commands for further analysis<br>
 ## Example
 ![Screenshot of the Table](https://github.com/user-attachments/assets/5d2e6774-20e3-4224-a120-f0170f6ffe07)